Skip to content

 The team appreciates that any prospective industry partner will need to consider the financial aspects thoroughly before entering a joint enterprise.
 It is the team’s collective mission to improve patient outcomes and further scientific discovery, which is an endeavor that requires not just intellectual resources but also monetary support.
 Any and all funding will be directed towards designing robust protocols, ensuring patient safety, collecting and analyzing data, and disseminating findings in a way that is beneficial to all parties involved.
 The team believes that the return on this investment, particularly in the form of improved patient outcomes, will be invaluable and far-reaching.

-Administratively based in the Department of Anesthesiology and Perioperative Medicine at Penn State College of Medicine, the SCIRC welcomes participation by Penn State faculty members, trainees and students interested in research on sepsis and critical illness.
+Administratively based in the Department of Anesthesiology and Perioperative Medicine at Penn State College of Medicine, the CISRC welcomes participation by Penn State faculty members, trainees and students interested in research on sepsis and critical illness.
 It is not involved in the clinical care of septic or critically ill patients within the Penn State Health system, nor can it provide medical advice related to patient care.

 The center offers: